zack466/ZPCalc/README.md

-# rpncalc - a RPN calculator written in Common Lisp
+# Zack's Programmable Calculator (zpcalc)

+An interactive [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation) calculator and programming language inspired by Forth and Lisp.

 ## Installation

 Requirements: sbcl (or ecl)

 1. Git clone this repository and `cd` into it.
-2. Run `make rpncalc`.
+2. Run `make build`.
-3. Now, you have a static executable called `rpncalc`!
-Simply run with `./rpncalc`.
+3. Now, you have a static executable called `zpcalc`!
+Simply run with `./zpcalc`.

 ## How to Use